moliver28/research-handbook/content/handbook/marketing/blog/_index.md

 **All blog pitch ideas and submissions will be vetted and reviewed by GitLab team members.**

+Blog editors, please add the following two sentences at the beginning of contributed articles.

+***Editor's note: From time to time, we invite members of the community to contribute to the GitLab Blog.
+Thanks to [entity name] for co-creating with us.***

 ## How to submit a blog draft once your idea is approved